Top

-Those receiving the UK State Pension will enjoy another decent pay rise in April 2025.
-Read on to see how much the New and Basic State Pensions pay now and how much retirees will receive in the 2025/26 tax year.
+Those receiving the UK State Pension will enjoy another decent pay rise this month.
+Read on to see how much the New and Basic State Pensions pay in the 2025/26 tax year.

-UK State Pension pay will rise by up to £473 a year starting in April 2025, it has been confirmed.
+UK State Pension pay will rise by up to £473 a year this month.

 Time running out to top up your State Pension pay